Dependencies create a directed acyclic graph (DAG)

 D You can build systems like certificate authorities where intermediate certificates depend on root certificates.

 Type safety.
-Secret files are only accessible via .path and deployed to /run/secrets/.
-Public files are accessible via .value and stored in the nix store.
+Secret files are accessed via .path only (their plaintext content is never readable at evaluation time) and are deployed to /run/secrets/ on the target machine (or /run/secrets-for-users/ when neededFor = "users").
+Public files are accessed via either .path or .value and are stored in the nix store.
 This separation prevents accidental exposure of secrets.

 Pluggable storage backends handle encryption/decryption:

-sops (default): integrates with Clan's existing sops encryptionpassword-store: for users already using passVars are generated in three phases:
+sops (default): integrates with Clan's existing sops encryptionpassword-store: for users already using passage: stores secrets encrypted with age recipientscustom: define your own secret storeThere are three ways to trigger generation:

 }; Setting share = true on a generator enables cross-machine secret sharing: